 Rumi's famous pome "When I Die" has an interesting structure and theme, outlined below.

 This poem consists of nine stanzas, where six stanzas are composed of five lines called quatrains, and three stanzas are composed of six lines called sestets, of irregular lengths.

 There is no rhyme scheme in the stanzas or the lines of the poem, although there is a certain amount of rhythm in its reading.

-Therefore, the format or form of the poem is might be considered as a free verse poem.
+Therefore, the format or form of the poem might be considered free verse.